-FTR target allocations are based on hourly CLMP differences in the Day-Ahead Energy Market for FTR paths.
-FTR credits are paid to FTR holders and, depending on market conditions, can be less than the target allocations but are capped at target allocations.
+FTR target allocations are based on hourly prices in the Day-Ahead Energy Market for FTR paths and are defined to be the revenue required to compensate FTR holders for the day-ahead CLMP difference on those paths.
+FTR credits are paid to FTR holders and, depending on market conditions, can be less than the target allocations.
 Table 13-18 lists the FTR revenues, target allocations, credits, payout ratios, congestion credit deficiencies and excess congestion charges by month.
+At the end of the 12 month planning period, excess congestion charges are used to offset any monthly congestion credit deficiencies.